Pest control hub

 Sexual maturity appears to be size-related, with males mature when carapace length is approximately 10 cm, females at 17 cm.
 Females can retain sperm and produce offspring up to 5 years after insemination.
 They can produce 2-3 clutches per season, occasionally more.
 Egg number per clutch are variable, generally in the range of 4-15, but as many as 23 per nest have been recorded in South Africa.
 Successful incubation requires soil temperatures of 22-33°C for 55-80 days.
 Sex determination is temperature-dependant; males are favoured under cool temperatures (c.27°C or below typically produces all males), females under warmer temperatures (c.30°C or above typically produces all females).
 Sex ratios of clutches from different individuals exhibit considerable variability even at the same temperature.
 Females may roam several hundred meters or even several kilometres from water bodies to locate suitable nesting sites.
 Eggs may be buried up to 140cm deep.
 Juvenile mortality is frequently high due to predation pressure (e.g. from birds).
 Surviving individuals have rapid growth rates.

 Wild populations can experience on-going supplementation from the captive pet population.
 Owners are known to dump unwanted adults.
-In addition, adults may wander of their own accord.
+In addition, adults may wander off on their own accord.
 Females are more frequently reported as lost/found, therefore if male-biased reproduction occurred in the wild inputs from the captive population would likely at least partially adjust the sex ratio.